slowproj/slowdash/docs/UserModule.md

     return record
 ```
-Directly handling the Web API allows User Modules to do anything for the request.
+Directly handling the Web API allows User Modules to perform any action for the request.
 Slowlette will distribute a web request to all possible (matching) handlers in the system and aggregate the multiple responses.
 The handler for `/channels` above returns only one channel, but the client (web browser) will receive the entire list of channels due to this aggregation mechanism.